 | [Add to MyFriends]|

 |Bio and Links|

-I am happy to take photo requests.
-Please note that I work full time, am a full time student, and I'm the mother of an active 5 year old.
-Often I can provide larger sized photos via email. |
+I am happy to take photo requests and make changes to memorials, However, please note that I work full time, am a full time student, and I'm the mother of an active 5 year old and wife to an amazing husband. |

 Some of my, and my husband's, family names being researched are listed in my virtual cemeteries, at the moment the majority are mine.
 The list is growing.